Zanderskier/Proxmox-Cluster-over-Tailscale-VPN/README.md

 Enables simulation of production-grade setups in a home environment

-Proxmox clustering requires very low-latency communication (<10ms) between nodes, especially for corosync
+Proxmox clustering requires very low-latency communication (<10ms) between nodes, especially for Corosync

+Using the Tailscale network (Tailnet), you can easily add additional nodes to the Kubernetes cluster from virtually anywhere — including cloud environments like AWS, GCP, or even remote Raspberry Pi devices — without requiring public IPs or complex firewall rules

+This enables the creation of a truly hybridized Kubernetes cluster, where nodes can reside across data centers, cloud platforms, and remote edge locations, all securely connected via Tailscale

+Demonstrates how zero-trust VPNs like Tailscale can simplify infrastructure scaling and management, even across geographically dispersed systems

 ---
 ## Sources: